ropensci/roweb3/content/blog/2020-10-13-covidpreprints/index.md

 ### Future perspectives

-We were also rewarded with some cool new ideas moving forward with the project.
+We were also rewarded with some exciting new ideas moving forward with the project.
 In addition to expanding our sources by including more scientific communities and crowdsourced reviews from [Outbreak Science PREreview](https://outbreaksci.prereview.org) on our website, we would also love to introduce preprint clustering, grouping preprints into themes that thread around them.

 Experts from all around the world are asking, “What have we learnt from this pandemic?”
 As advocates of preprints and open science, we are constantly mindful about how our project would remain relevant for years to come—in a future post-COVID-19.
-We hope that our website, with its new simplified workflow, will continue to serve as a set of tools that can be easily re-purposed to meet the next healthcare challenge: be it another infectious disease crisis or one that is caused by long-drawn, chronic disease.
+We hope that our website, with its new simplified workflow, will continue to serve as a set of tools that can be easily re-purposed to meet the next healthcare challenge and further combat misinformation: be it another infectious disease crisis or one that is caused by long-drawn, chronic disease.
 To facilitate re-use of the project and improve long-term sustainability, we have drafted a [maintenance document in the GitHub repository](https://github.com/coatesj/covidpreprints/wiki/Maintenance-guide), which contains more technical information.

 ### Acknowledgments